 Missing teeth can impact many areas of your life.
-The gaps not only wreak havoc on your oral and overall health, but they can also be the source of frequent embarrassment and lost self-esteem.
-Do you either never smile, or automatically cover your mouth when you smile, laugh or talk?
+The gaps not only wreak havoc on your oral and overall health but can also be the source of frequent embarrassment and lost self-esteem.
+Do you either never smile or automatically cover your mouth when you smile, laugh or talk?
 Missing teeth should be treated as quickly as possible.
-Learn more about the reasons why your dentist will recommend replacing a lost tooth or teeth, and your solutions provided by Dr. Mark Sowell.
+Learn more about why your dentist recommends replacing a lost tooth or teeth and your solutions provided by Dr. Mark Sowell.

 Consequences of Missing Teeth

-The biggest risk of missing teeth is jaw bone loss, which can lead to additional oral health problems.
+The biggest risk of missing teeth is jaw bone loss, leading to additional oral health problems.
 When teeth are missing, the underlying jaw bone is no longer stimulated and begins to recede or deteriorate.
-It will continue to deteriorate if no treatment is sought, making replacement options more and more difficult while potentially affecting other teeth.
+It will continue to deteriorate if no treatment is sought, making replacement options more difficult and potentially affecting other teeth.
 When this happens, the teeth that are left behind become less stable in the mouth and may become loose, crooked, or cause problems with jaw alignment.
-Although it doesn’t stop there.
+However, it doesn’t stop there.

 Loose or crooked teeth, or a misaligned jaw, can increase your risk for gum disease.
 Crooked teeth are more difficult to clean, and loose teeth may allow bacteria to settle in.
-These teeth can also become overcrowded as the jawbone continues to deteriorate, posing a risk of tooth fracture and decay.
+These teeth can also become overcrowded as the jawbone continues to deteriorate, posing a tooth fracture and decay risk.

 Patients with missing teeth are more susceptible to malocclusion, jaw bone resorption, and super eruption of the opposing teeth.
-Having voids in your mouth will limit the food you are able to eat and can eventually lead to further dental issues as well.
+Having voids in your mouth will limit the food you can eat and can eventually lead to further dental issues as well.

 Missing Teeth Replacement Options in Plano, TX